 - Follow up with emails, phone calls, and social media conversations

 These tasks are all just the daily to-do list for a social media team.
 The team also is responsible for developing the actual marketing strategies, designing the brand look and feel, and consistently creating new campaigns.
 There is a lot to do.

-Many growing companies are looking to niche social media agencies to fill this role and pick up the baton where the PR, marketing and design departments pass it on.
-They have the expertise to create innovative and effective strategies and can allocate specialized resources like videographers, designers and writers when it’s necessary without wasting money to hire someone when it’s not.
+Many growing companies find social media agencies to pick up the baton where the PR, marketing and design departments pass it on, and for good reason.
+The agency will have the expertise to create innovative and effective strategies and can allocate specialized resources like videographers, designers, and writers when it’s necessary without wasting money to hire someone when it’s not.

 When a marketing team leverages a top-notch social media agency, great things can happen.
 You can have a nimble and interactive team getting powerful results, without the high cost of hiring a full-time, in-house team.

-Here are the four ways to ensure your in-house team and social media agency work together seamlessly:
+Not sure if your team will work with an outside vendor?
+Here are three ways to ensure your in-house team and social media agency work together seamlessly:

 Define your business goals